Kamala-Harris_westmountmag

 Westmount High graduate Kamala Harris has recently added her name to a growing list of potential Democratic nominees for the United States presidency in 2020 come July 2019.

-Ms. Harris, now a U.S. Senator from California, was born in Oakland, California and attended Westmount High from grades 7 to 11 while her mother was a visiting breast cancer researcher at the Jewish General hospital.
+Ms. Harris, now a U.S. Senator from California, was born in Oakland, California and attended Westmount High from grades 7 to 11 while her mother was a visiting breast cancer researcher at the Jewish General Hospital.

 Ms. Harris… attended Westmount High from grades 7 to 11 while her mother was a visiting breast cancer researcher at the Jewish General hospital.